nikkirubinstein/ResGuides-Introductory-R-Workshop/content/10-writing-data.md

 <!--sec data-title="Challenge 1" data-id="ch1" data-show=true data-collapse=false ces-->

-Rewrite your 'pdf' command to print a second page in the pdf, showing a facet plot (hint: use `facet_grid`) of the same data with one panel per education year.
+Rewrite your 'pdf' command to print a second page in the pdf, showing a facet plot (hint: use `facet_grid`) of the same data with one panel per sex.

 <!--endsec-->